TeachBooks/Manual/book/features/pull_request_build.md

 This section is useful for user type 3-5.
 ```

-When using the [deploy-book-workflow](../external/deploy-book-workflow/README.md) you're not able to build pull requests.
+When using the [deploy-book-workflow](../external/deploy-book-workflow/README.md) you're not able to build pull requests from a fork of your repository (i.e., if someone makes a contribution to your book from a fork).
 When you'd like to contribute to the book of someone else with a fork, this requires you to set up the deploy-book-workflow in your fork to be able to show the proposed changes in the book.
-Furthermore, when proposing your contribution in a pull-request, you'd have to manually refer to your own built book.
-This process can be made easier by using [Read the Docs](https://about.readthedocs.com/?ref=readthedocs.org) for building the books with changes of a pull request.
+Furthermore, when proposing your contribution in a pull-request, you'd have to manually refer to your own built book (e.g., with a hyperlink).
+This process can be made easier by using [Read the Docs](https://about.readthedocs.com/?ref=readthedocs.org), as it can automatically build a book based on changes proposed in a pull request.

 Read the docs is not recommended for final versions of your book because of the advertisement in the free version.
 If you'd like to pay for it, it can replace the functionality of the [deploy-book-workflow](../external/deploy-book-workflow/README.md).